AppLovin Corporation Class A Common Stock

 Primary Competitors:

-• Facebook: Competitive overlap in advertising platforms and mobile app ecosystems.
+- Meta: Significant competitive overlap in advertising and mobile app ecosystems.

-• Google: Significant competitor in advertising platforms and mobile app ecosystems (Google Play Store).
+- Google: Significant competitive overlap in advertising and mobile app ecosystems.

-Competitive Response Strategy: AppLovin Corporation's strategy includes continuous investment in innovation (especially AI-based technologies like AXON), expansion into new market segments (e-commerce, CTV), attracting and retaining top talent, and pursuing strategic acquisitions and partnerships to accelerate growth and maintain competitive advantage.
+Competitive Response Strategy: AppLovin's strategy includes continuous investment in innovation, particularly in AI-based technologies, expansion into new verticals (e-commerce, CTV), attracting and retaining top talent, and pursuing strategic transactions to accelerate growth and maintain market position.

 Risk Assessment Framework